destructo570/mars-app/README.md

 Thanks to NASA for their [Mars-Rover-Photos API](https://github.com/chrisccerami/mars-photo-api)

 ## ToDo
+* Recreate UI using jetpack compose
+* Use Flows instead of livedata
 * Add tests
 * Add Animations
 * Add some more features